-Motivating Ideas on Why Many Parents are Unmindful of Their Need to Learn the Art of Effective Parenting of Children in Formative Years From Resource Persons and Other Informed Sources?
+Motivating Ideas on Why Many Parents are Unmindful of Their Need to Learn the Art of Effective Parenting of Children in Formative Years From Better-Informed Sources.

 The issue of many parents being unmindful of the need to learn effective parenting of children in formative years can be attributed to several factors: